On extension of closed complex (basic) differential forms: (basic) Hodge numbers and (transversely) $p$-K\"ahler structures: Introduction

-As an important and direct application, one considers the deformation invariance of Hodge numbers.
-It becomes a useful tool in the study of the deformation limit problems.
-For instance, let $\pi:\mathcal{X}\rightarrow \Delta$ be a holomorphic family over an open disk in $\mb C$.
-D. Popovici (resp.
-I-H. Tsai--the first author) showed that if the fiber $X_t:={\pi}^{-1}(t)$ is projective (resp.
-Moishezon) for every $t\in\Delta^*$ (resp. for each nonzero $t$ in an uncountable subset of $\Delta$), and the reference fiber $X_0$ satisfies the local deformation invariance for Hodge number of type $(0,1)$ or admits a strongly Gauduchon metric, then $X_0$ is still Moishezon, cf. \cite{Po13,RT21}.
-It is well known that each Hodge number takes a constant value along the small differentiable deformation $X_t$ of $X_0$ when the central fiber $X_0$ satisfies the (standard) $\p\bp$-lemma or more generally, the Fr\"{o}licher spectral sequence of $X_0$ degenerates at the $E_1$-level, cf. \cite[Section 5.1]{Gs} or \cite[Proposition 9.20]{Vo02}.
-Recall that the \textit{(standard) {$\p\b{\p}$-lemma}} refers to: for every pure-type $d$-closed form on a compact complex manifold, the properties of $d$-exactness, $\p$-exactness, $\b{\p}$-exactness and $\p\b{\p}$-exactness are equivalent.
-So it is natural to study this topic with more general conditions on $X_0$, such as some `weak' $\p\bp$-lemmata as stated in Subsection \ref{section Variations ofddbar}.
+It is well known that each Hodge number takes a constant value along the small differentiable deformation $X_t$ of $X_0$ when the central fiber $X_0$ satisfies the (standard) $\p\bp$-property or more generally, the Fr\"{o}licher spectral sequence of $X_0$ degenerates at the $E_1$-level, cf. \cite[Section 5.1]{Gs} or \cite[Proposition 9.20]{Vo02}.
+Recall that the \textit{(standard) {$\p\b{\p}$-property}} refers to: for every pure-type $d$-closed form on a compact complex manifold, the properties of $d$-exactness, $\p$-exactness, $\b{\p}$-exactness and $\p\b{\p}$-exactness are equivalent.
+So it is natural to study this topic with more general conditions on $X_0$, such as some `weak' $\p\bp$-properties see Subsection \ref{section Variations ofddbar}.
 Such results were first given in \cite{ZR15,RZ18}.
-Recently, W. Xia studied this further in terms of canonical deformations \cite[Theorem 1.3]{Xi21b}.
+Significantly, the weak version of $\p\bp$-property was initially introduced in \cite{FY11} while investigating deformations of balanced manifolds.
+Recently, W. Xia studied this further in terms of canonical deformations \cite[Theorem 1.3]{Xi21b}, see also a much recent work \cite{WX23} of Wan--Xia.

 Drawing on Xia's work and a recent work of Wei--Zhu \cite{WZ20}, we obtain several new theorems on the deformation invariance of Hodge numbers: